vinaydawani/moon-animation/README.md

 The data can go well over 300Mb and take a long time to download and the gif itself will be over 100Mb.

 ## Updates in Progress
-1. Implementing a step feature that will allow to download every n<sup>th</sup> image rathher than all 8761 images which will save time.
-Although the animationwill be not as smooth.
-2. Another script that will download more detailed and higher quality pictures with position angle and liberation of moon.
+1. Another script that will download more detailed and higher quality pictures with position angle and liberation of moon.